 III – Not having adequate soil cover

-IV – Slow runoff and increase infiltration into the soil
+IV – Slow runoff and increased infiltration into the soil

 a) I only